-The Governing Board encourages the use of restorative justice in lieu of an expulsion hearing in appropriate cases that are referred for expulsion, including cases that require mandatory referral for expulsion.
+The Governing Board encourages the use of restorative justice in lieu of an expulsion hearing in appropriate cases that are referred for expulsion, including cases that require mandatory referral for expulsion under Education Code section 48915(c).
 Restorative justice is, in many cases, more likely to repair harm to the complainant and likely to be less traumatic to the complainant than an adversarial expulsion hearing.
-It also allows for the student offender to play an active role in the reparation of the harm, learn from the consequences of behavioral choices, and continue to receive an education.
+It also allows for the student offender to play an active role in the reparation of the harm, learn from the consequences of behavioral choices, and continue to receive an education while avoiding an adversarial expulsion hearing.
 A complainant shall never be required to participate in a restorative justice process, nor be pressured into doing so.

-On a case by case basis, the Board encourages the resolution of expulsion cases through settlement agreements reached prior to any expulsion hearing or restorative justice, or both.
+On a case by case basis, including cases that require mandatory referral for expulsion under Education Code section 48915(c), the Board encourages the resolution of expulsion cases through restorative justice or an alternative resolution process, in lieu of an adversarial expulsion hearing.